MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 starting optimistic pre-connection, as per the guidance in
 {{HappyEyeballsV2}}.

-An SVCB record is consistent with a connection if the client would attempt an equivalent connection when making use of that record.
+A SVCB record is consistent with a connection if the client would attempt an equivalent connection when making use of that record.
 If a SVCB record is consistent with an active or in-progress connection C, the client MAY prefer that record and use C as its connection.